Home Compare ACM vs GBF.DE

 AECOM vs Bilfinger: Which Stock Looks Stronger in 2026?

-Bilfinger SE holds the cleaner structural position, with growth as the main driver and valuation adding further support.
-AECOM still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Bilfinger SE holds the cleaner structural position, with growth as the main driver and stability adding further support.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (ACM: Russell 1000, GBF.DE: STOXX 600).
+Peer scores are normalised within each company's primary universe (ACM: Russell 1000, GBF.DE: HDAX).

-Growth still does most of the heavy lifting in this comparison.
-Bilfinger SE leads by 10 points on the overall comparison score.
+Most of the separation is still concentrated in growth.
+Bilfinger SE leads by 12 points on the overall comparison score.

 INDUSTRY COMPARISON